-The following classroom procedures are in effect for Fall 2020:
+The following classroom procedures are in effect:

 - All students enrolled in any credit class at Blinn College, including those taking entirely online classes, are required to complete a 10- to 15-minute COVID-19 training.
 Please check your Blinn email for a message from email@example.com titled, "Mandatory Student COVID Training."
 That email will include a link to the training and ask you to acknowledge the Student Agreement.